Jackie Robinson: Family and personal life

 Jack Roosevelt Robinson was born on January 31, 1919, into a family of sharecroppers in Cairo, Georgia.
-He was the youngest of five children born to Mallie (McGriff) and Jerry Robinson, after siblings Edgar, Frank, Matthew (nicknamed "Mack"), and Willa Mae.
-His middle name was in honor of former President Theodore Roosevelt, who died 25 days before Robinson was born.
+He was the youngest of five children born to Mallie (née McGriff) and Jerry Robinson, after siblings Edgar, Frank, Matthew (nicknamed "Mack"), and Willa Mae.
+His middle name honored former President Theodore Roosevelt, who died 25 days before Robinson was born.
 After Robinson's father left the family in 1920, they moved to Pasadena, California.

 The extended Robinson family established itself on a residential plot containing two small houses at 121 Pepper Street in Pasadena.
 Robinson's mother worked various odd jobs to support the family.
 Growing up in relative poverty in an otherwise affluent community, Robinson and his minority friends were excluded from many recreational opportunities.
 As a result, Robinson joined a neighborhood gang, but his friend Carl Anderson persuaded him to abandon it.

 John Muir High School

-In 1935, Robinson graduated from Washington Junior High School and enrolled at John Muir High School (Muir Tech).
-Recognizing his athletic talents, Robinson's older brothers Mack (himself an accomplished athlete and silver medalist at the 1936 Summer Olympics) and Frank inspired Jackie to pursue his interest in sports.
+In 1935, Robinson graduated from Washington Junior High School and enrolled at John Muir Technical High School.
+Recognizing his athletic talents, Robinson's older brothers, Frank and Mack (himself an accomplished track and field athlete and silver medalist behind Jesse Owens in the 200 meters at the Berlin 1936 Summer Olympics) inspired Jackie to pursue his interest in sports.

-At Muir Tech, Robinson played numerous sports at the varsity level and lettered in four of them: football, basketball, track, and baseball.
+At Muir Tech, Robinson played numerous sports at the varsity level and lettered in four of them: football, basketball, track and field, and baseball.
 He played shortstop and catcher on the baseball team, quarterback on the football team, and guard on the basketball team.
 With the track and field squad, he won awards in the broad jump.
 He was also a member of the tennis team.

 In 1936, Robinson won the junior boys singles championship in the annual Pacific Coast Negro Tennis Tournament and earned a place on the Pomona annual baseball tournament all-star team, which included future Hall of Famers Ted Williams and Bob Lemon.
-In late January 1937, the Pasadena Star-News newspaper reported that Robinson "for two years has been the outstanding athlete at Muir, starring in football, basketball, track, baseball and tennis."
+In late January 1937, the Pasadena Star-News newspaper reported that Robinson "for two years has been the outstanding athlete at Muir, starring in football, basketball, track, baseball, and tennis."